-I’m the founder of Pendulum Financial Consulting, a consultancy firm that helps businesses to hunt down ways that they can save money in small, everyday ways.
+I’m the founder of Pendulum Financial Consulting, a consultancy firm that helps small businesses to hunt down ways that they can save money in small, everyday ways.
 We have over 25 years of experience helping businesses to cut costs in ways that they rarely think of.
-In fact, we’ve helped clients to save on average $10,000 annually — we’ve even helped one company to save as much as $500,000.
+In fact, we’ve helped clients save on average $10,000 annually — we’ve even helped one small business save as much as $$50,000.

 The dreaded “e” word that no one enjoys.
 Once you have your pitch written out, it’s time to comb through it and make sure it succinctly says what you want.
 If you notice areas where you ramble, cut it to the essentials.

 After editing, you should be down to a few key bullet points.
 This is perfect — remember, you want to give your listener just enough that he or she wants to learn more.
 You don’t want to give your whole story in one sitting.

 Read your pitch aloud.
 During your process, ask yourself:

 - Does it feel natural?

 - Does any part of it come off as stuffy or uptight?

 If you feel like your pitch doesn’t quite hit all of these points, then it’s time to rework it until you get the pitch you want.